TheGaBr0/GGH/README.md

 However, to use the BKZ reduction, it's necessary to install the external FPLLL library.
 FPLLL is only compatible with Linux.
 You can refer to [this link](https://github.com/fplll/fplll#compilation) for installation steps on various operative systems.

 # General Usage
+To demonstrate the usage and capabilities of this package, several example scripts are provided in the Examples folder:
+1. `GGH_classes_example.py`: This script showcases the basic usage of the GGH and GGH-HNF classes, demonstrating key generation, encryption, and decryption processes.
+2. `GGH_HNF_attack.py`: This example implements an attack on the GGH-HNF variant described in Christoph Ludwig's technical report presented in 2004.
+3. `GGH_attack_Nguyen.py`: This script demonstrates the Nguyen attack on the original GGH cryptosystem, published in 1999.
+This example uses the simplest case where the public matrix is invertible mod 2σ.
+4. `embedding_technique.py`: This example showcases the embedding technique for solving the Closest Vector Problem (CVP).
+It also includes a visualization of the problem using matplotlib.
+5. `rounding_off_technique.py`: This script implements Babai's rounding-off algorithm, another approach to solving the CVP.
+Like the embedding technique example, it also provides a visualization of the problem using matplotlib.

+Each function and its parameters are thoroughly described with comments in the package.
+Furthermore vectors within this package must adhere to the FLINT Python bindings notation for proper definition and representation.

 # References
 Every reference can be found at the end of thesis.pdf file.